Judeichthys

-Judeichthys is an extinct genus of prehistoric ray-finned fish that lived during the lower Cenomanian.
-There is one currently known species, Judeichthys haasi, which was found near Ramallah in Palestine.
+Judeichthys is an extinct genus of prehistoric marine gonorynchiform ray-finned fish, related to modern beaked sandfish, that lived during the lower Cenomanian age of the Cretaceous.
+There is one currently known species, J. haasi, which was found in the Amminadav Formation near Ramallah in the West Bank, Palestine.
+The genus was named after the Judaean Mountains where it was discovered, while the species was named after professor Georg Haas.
+It reached a total length of about 12 cm.